Prabeendutta/huggingface-Docker/README.md

 4. **Check the Report**:
     - After the container finishes running, check the `report.txt` file in the project directory to see the generated report.

+## Project Structure

+- `Dockerfile`: Defines the Docker image and sets up the environment.
+- `generate_report.py`: Python script to fetch data from Hugging Face API and generate a report.
+- `report.txt`: Output file where the report will be written.